High-density gas target at the LHCb experiment: Simulations and data-taking preparation

 In order to cope with the \lhc Run 3 \pp luminosity, $\lum = 2 \cdot 10^{33}\cm^{-2}s^{-1}$, \lhcb completely revisited its data processing strategy.
 The first and hardware-based data selection level, used until 2018, was discarded and the full detector readout, calibration and alignment, and event reconstruction and selection are now occurring in real-time within a software-only framework~\cite{LHCb-TDR-016}.
 This is composed of two levels, with a large disk buffer in between to allow detector alignment and calibration constants update:

 \begin{itemize} \item \hltone, where particles are reconstructed in the tracking system and basic particle identification information from the calorimeter and the muon system is added.
 Selection algorithms, mostly inclusive with respect to several decay channels interesting to the \lhcb experiment, define which events are persisted to the disk buffer.
 The \hltone trigger level completely runs on GPUs~\cite{HLT1_CPU_GPU, Allen}, a major breakthrough for high-energy physics experiments of the \lhcb scale; \item \hlttwo, where offline-quality data reconstruction and selections are performed, including high-level particle identification from the \rich system.
 Selection algorithms optimized for specific hadron decays fulfilling the \lhcb physics program are then run. \end{itemize} Owing to the flexibility of the data acquisition system, concurrent reconstruction of beam-beam and beam-gas collisions was successfully achieved~\cite{CERN-THESIS-2021-313} by tuning the reconstruction algorithms to cope with the different collision geometries and energies.
-As an example, Fig.~\ref{fig:RTA_effs} shows the reconstruction efficiency of particles (left) and collision vertices (right) as a function of the collision longitudinal coordinate, by using the simulated samples introduced in Sec.~\ref{sec:simulations}.
-Two distinct peaks, corresponding to beam-gas and beam-beam collisions, are found.
+As an example, Fig.~\ref{fig:RTA_effs} shows the reconstruction efficiency of particles (top) and collision vertices (bottom) as a function of the collision longitudinal coordinate, by using the simulated samples introduced in Sec.~\ref{sec:simulations}.
+Only the particles that cross the full tracker, reconstructed as \textit{long} tracks, and with minimum 3\gev momentum and 0.5\gev transverse momentum are considered.
+Two distinct peaks, corresponding to beam-gas and beam-beam collisions, are found in the distribution of the reconstructible particles (top) or PVs (bottom), being these defined as the particles leaving enough hits in the tracker system or the collisions producing at least three charged particles.
 The performance is found to be comparable for the two collision types and, by comparing the results for the different simulations, no loss in beam-beam efficiency because of the gas injection is found.
 Rather, because of the large difference in detector multiplicity between \pp and beam-gas collisions, a small decrease in the beam-gas tracking efficiency can be seen between the standalone and the overlapped data-taking scenarios.
 The interference between the two data types is proven to be minimal.
 Reconstructed events are then filtered according to a set of selection algorithms developed according to the physics case discussed in Sec.~\ref{sec:physics}.
 In particular, in order to reduce contamination from concurrent beam-beam collisions, a reconstructed collision vertex in the \textit{z} region covered by the SMOG2 cell is always required.
 Additionally, to suppress contamination between particles from \pp or proton-gas collisions in the same event, particles that are triggered on are required to originate or decay in the SMOG2 cell region.